-The reviewed studies covered many different approaches to change personality.
-From early childhood-based home interventions to ingesting mushrooms, the strategies used to impart change ranged from changing the surrounding environment, to changing behavior directly or indirectly related to personality, to changing thought processes, all the way to changing neurotransmitters.
-A sober conclusion of the reviewed studies suggests no clear way to change one’s personality.
-Of those interventions that found evidence of change, each have limitations.
+[bodyni]The studies we have reviewed cover many different approaches to change personality.
+From early childhood-based home interventions to ingesting mushrooms, the strategies used to impart change range from changing the surrounding environment to changing behavior directly or indirectly related to personality, to changing thought processes, all the way to changing neurotransmitters.
+A sober conclusion relative to the reviewed studies suggests no clear way to change one’s personality.
+Of those interventions that found evidence of change, each has limitations.
 For example, most studies lacked a representative sample or were selected because of some characteristic (e.g., disadvantaged or experiencing anxiety).
-Beyond selection bias, few studies looked systematically at how intervention length and follow-up period influenced findings or if personality assessed via different modalities also evidenced change.
+Beyond selection bias, few studies looked systematically at how intervention length and follow-up period influenced findings, or whether personality assessed via different modalities also evidenced change.
 As a result, it is difficult to say there is a known method to change personality.
-The lack of progress in identifying how to intervene on personality should not be too surprising as few studies have explicitly attempted to change personality.
-Moreover, intervening on any aspect of one’s psychology is difficult, as seen in related literatures (e.g., Kreplen, Farias, & Brazil, 2018; Sisk et al., 2018).
+The lack of progress in identifying how to intervene on personality should not be too surprising, as few studies have explicitly attempted to change personality.
+Moreover, intervening on any aspect of one’s psychology is difficult, as seen in related literatures (e.g., Kreplin, Farias, & Brazil, 2018; Sisk, Burgoyne, Sun, Butler, & Macnamara., 2018).
 Below we highlight three important questions that should guide future work.

-[B]Which Experiences Are Needed to Change Personality?
+[b]Which Experiences Are Needed to Change Personality?

-One difficulty in identifying which interventions are effective is knowing the processes involved in personality change.
+[bodyni]One difficulty in identifying which interventions are effective is knowing the processes involved in personality change.
 It would be easier to create an effective intervention if one knew the reasons that drive personality change.
 Current thought is that changes in personality come via an environment stimulus, which directly impacts state-level manifestations of personality, not trait levels (Roberts & Jackson, 2008; Wrusz & Roberts, 2017).
-Thus, for the environment to engender lasting changes in personality, shifts in states beyond what is typical in everyday life are necessary (Chapman, Hampson, & Clarkin, 2014; Magidson, Roberts, Collado-Rodriguez, & Lejuez, 2014).
-Shifts in personality states then work through a “bottom-up” process that eventually leads to lasting changes in the trait where the shifts in states feel natural and occur automatically.
-Shifts in states can come from expectations and contingencies in the environment, either through naturally occurring environments like one’s work place or one that is purposely imposed like an intervention.
-This “fake it until to you make it” view where personality states are shifted beyond typical levels can be seen as the motivating theory behind the self-control, cognitive, and coaching training interventions.
+Thus, for the environment to engender lasting changes in personality, shifts in states beyond what is typical in everyday life are necessary (Chapman et al., 2014; Magidson, Roberts, Collado-Rodriguez, & Lejuez, 2014).
+Shifts in personality states then work through a “bottom-up” process that eventually leads to lasting changes in the trait, in which the shifts in states feel natural and occur automatically.
+Shifts in states can come from expectations and contingencies in the environment, either through naturally occurring environments such as one’s work place or one that is purposely imposed, such as an intervention.
+This “fake it until to you make it” view in which personality states are shifted beyond typical levels can be seen as the motivating theory behind the self-control, cognitive, and coaching training interventions.